-There already exist several approaches to specifying graph languages, for instance via logics [8,9], grammars [12,17], automata [1,2] or even annotated abstract graphs [20,22].
+There already exist several approaches to specifying graph languages, for instance via logics [10,11], grammars [14,19], automata [1,2] or even annotated abstract graphs [22,24].
 Most of these formalisms differ in terms of closure properties and there exists a trade off between expressiveness and decidability properties.
 This might lead to incompatibility with certain verification techniques.

-Courcelle's notion of recognizable graph languages [9] (which is equivalent to regular word languages and closely related with monadic second-order graph logic [8]) is widely known and accepted.
+Courcelle's notion of recognizable graph languages [11] (which is equivalent to regular word languages and closely related with monadic second-order graph logic [10]) is widely known and accepted.
 However, it becomes quite impractical with respect to actual applications due to the large size of the resulting graph automata [1].
-Nested application conditions [18] (as the counterpart to first order logic [21]) can already be used to compute pre- and postconditions.
+Nested application conditions [20] (as the counterpart to first order logic [23]) can already be used to compute pre- and postconditions.
 However, implication and satisfiability are already undecidable for this formalism.
-There also exist hyperedge replacement grammars [17] (being equivalent to the notion of context-free (word-)grammars) and several other approaches one could name.
+There also exist hyperedge replacement grammars [19] (being equivalent to the notion of context-free (word-)grammars), three valued logic analyser [24] (representing heaps via graphs annotated with predicates from a three-valued logic) and several other approaches one could name.

 Usually these specification languages have at least one of the following problems: Language inclusion checks, needed for invariant checking, are usually undecidable.
-This is already true once the formalism has an expressiveness power of at least first-order logic.
+This is already true once the formalism has an expressive power of at least first-order logic.
 On the other hand, expressiveness might sometimes not be sufficient enough, for instance the existence of paths can not be specified in firstorder logic.
 The computation of postconditions, used in reachability analysis, is often impossible or just too difficult, such that some kind of over-approximation might be necessary to compute it.
 Or the computation can become way too costly in general, which makes the formalism impractical from some point.